 - 1. Minimum plant material quality - a.
 Plant materials shall be selected from the Town of Castle Rock approved plant list.
 Any plant materials that are not on the approved plant list shall require submission and approval of an administrative variance, consistent with Development Services procedures.
 Such variance request shall include verification of native or naturalized status water use in local climate, USDA hardiness zone and any other reference source.
-All plant materials shall be adapted to the local area. - Plant materials shall meet or exceed the plant quality and species standards of the current American Standard for Nursery Stock and be consistent with the Colorado Nursery Act. - c.
+All plant materials shall be adapted to the local area. - b.
+Plant materials shall meet or exceed the plant quality and species standards of the current American Standard for Nursery Stock and be consistent with the Colorado Nursery Act. - c.
 Selected plant materials shall be nursery-grown in accordance with proper horticultural practice.
-Plants shall be healthy, well-branched vigorous stock with a growth habit normal to the species and variety, free of disease, insects, and injuries. - d.
-Plant material that is banned for use by the Town of Castle Rock, Douglas County, and/or the State of Colorado shall not be used.
-This applies to all builders, installers, owners, and individual homeowners.
-Please see the Colorado Department of Agriculture website (https://www.colorado.gov/pacific/agconservation/noxiousweeds) for a detailed list of restrictions.
+Plants shall be healthy, well-branched vigorous stock with a growth habit normal to the species and variety, free of disease, insects, and injuries.